DarthAffe/ScreenCapture.NET/README.md

 }
 ```

-IF you know which Capture-provider you're using it performs a bit better to not use the abstraction but a more low-level approach instead.
+If you know which Capture-provider you're using it performs a bit better to not use the abstraction but a more low-level approach instead.
 This is the same example as above but without using the interfaces:
 ```csharp
 DX11ScreenCaptureService screenCaptureService = new DX11ScreenCaptureService();